krausest/js-framework-benchmark/README.md

 which runs the seleniums tests

-Open [http://localhost:8080/webdriver-ts/table.html](http://localhost:8080/webdriver-ts/table.html) for the results
+Open [http://localhost:8080/webdriver-ts-results/table.html](http://localhost:8080/webdriver-ts-results/table.html) or the static version [http://localhost:8080/webdriver-ts/table.html](http://localhost:8080/webdriver-ts/table.html) for the results

 Single tests can be repeated easily.
 Just `cd webdriver-ts` and run the benchmarks and frameworks you want, e.g:
 `npm run selenium -- --framework angular bob --benchmark 01_ 02_`